ruitaiS/capstone-1/README.md

 # Movie Recommendations:

 TODO:
-* Check results and graphs for simple algorithms using fold_index 1
-* Mention the lm and matrix factorization approaches you took, which unfortunately did not yield positive results / took too far too long to run.
 * Figure out a synoynm for "initially."
 Or control F it and see how many times you used it (feels like a lot)
 * ctrl f 'edx' and 'main'.
 Make sure it's styled properly.